-This Lemon Buttermilk Pie has the most silky, luscious texture, with a vibrant citrus flavor.
+This unique Lemon Buttermilk Pie has the most silky, luscious texture, with a vibrant citrus flavor.
 It’s incredibly easy to make, and is all whisked together in ONE BOWL!
 It’s a staple for Thanksgiving and holiday meals.

 When I originally shared this recipe in 2014, I used Meyer lemons for the pie.
 They can be hard to find certain times of year, but when you see them, snatch them up.
 They have such a unique flavor and fragrance that is showcased so well in a recipe like this.

-However, if you can’t find Meyer lemons, this pie is also fantastic with other citrus.
-I usually favor a mix of lemon and orange, but you can use standard lemons as well.
+If you can’t find Meyer lemons, this pie is also fantastic with other citrus.
+Try:

-In a big bowl, start the filling by combining eggs, sugar, and melted butter:
+In a large bowl, start the filling by combining eggs, sugar, and melted butter: